drkvogel/retrasst/notes/multiple-projects/multi.md

 getstorage use LQuery q(LIMSDatabase::getCentralDb())?

-bombs out before getStorage(), hence all blank
+bombs out before getStorage(), hence all blank-x

+no records found for

+979124 "Retrieval_1", "A contrived example mixing THRIVE and REVEAL" secondaries
+primary: [-31781] EDTA_1 secondary: [0] Not specified